Southern Nature Art Exhibition 2026

 Availability

 Please consider the transportation of your artwork(s) to the exhibition.
 All artists are responsible for getting their own pieces to and from the exhibition.
 There will be specified drop off/collection dates.
+There will be NO POSTAGE of artworks to and from the exhibition.

 Pricing

-All artworks entered must be on sale for a minimum of £100 (with the exception of photographs and miniatures); this is for quality control.
+All artworks entered must be on sale for a minimum of £100 (with the exception of photographs and miniatures at £75); this is for quality control.
 Make sure all artworks are priced at their appropriate value.
 This can be achieved by working out material costs, hourly rate, framing, etc. We take a 30% commission on artworks that are sold so please take that into consideration of the final price of your work.

 Timeline of event

-August 2025
+August 2026

 Artwork hand-in.